LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 something like this:

 .. figure:: figures/gh-classroom-create-assignment.png
-   :alt: Image showing a GitHub Classroom assignment creation page.
+   :alt: A GitHub Classroom assignment creation page.

    Most of the time, you only need to wait about 30 seconds to refresh and see the assignment repository.

 When you refresh and your assignment repository ahs been created, this is what you should see:

 .. figure:: figures/gh-classroom-ready-assignment.png
-   :alt: Image showing that a GitHub Classroom assignment has been created.
+   :alt: A GitHub Classroom assignment has been created.

    Your assignment code can now be accessed either via Repl.it or GitHub.